 At the heart of The Courtauld’s holdings of European painting is a world-class collection of works by the artist Peter Paul Rubens.
 It includes large oil studies that offer unparalleled insights into Rubens’s creative process, and very personal works such as the enchanting Landscape by Moonlight.

 The 18th century collection features paintings from different parts of Europe, including Italy, Spain and England.
 Particularly striking works include Thomas Gainsborough’s mesmerising portrait of his wife and the only full-length portrait by Francisco de Goya in Britain.

 Impressionism and Post-Impressionism

 Discover The Courtauld’s extraordinary Impressionist and Post-Impressionist collection featuring paintings by Claude Monet, Edgar Degas, Pierre-Auguste Renoir, Paul Gauguin and the most significant collection of works by Paul Cézanne in the UK.
 Highlights include world-famous masterpieces such as Édouard Manet’s A Bar at the Folies-Bergère and Vincent van Gogh’s Self-Portrait with Bandaged Ear.

-The collection will be presented in The Courtauld Gallery’s spectacular Great Room, one of the largest spaces in Somerset House, when the gallery reopens later this year.
+The collection is presented in The Courtauld Gallery’s spectacular Great Room, one of the largest spaces in Somerset House, after a three-year transformation project.